-- Increased international efforts to address the broad health, social, economic, and political effects of all known and future pandemics, including making generic medicines available to underdeveloped countries, especially US assistance with global covid vaccination.
+- Increased international efforts to address the broad health, social, economic, and political effects of all known and future pandemics, including making generic medicines available to underdeveloped countries, especially US assistance with global vaccination.

 - Giving underdeveloped nations the tools they need to confront the challenges faced by poverty, hunger, starvation, and disease.

 - A strong commitment to the concerns of human rights, labor, religious freedom, environmental, and health issues in the negotiation and implementation of all international agreements.